rvailleux/presentations/W3C WebRTC Workgroup Update/slides.md

 - Working group repos: https://www.w3.org/groups/wg/webrtc/tools
 ---

-# How to get infos, engage or contribute with the WebRTC WG?
+# How to get infos, engage with or contribute to the WebRTC WG?
 ## Engage
 - WebRTC public mailing list https://lists.w3.org/Archives/Public/public-webrtc/
 - WebRTC Workgroup IRC Channel: https://irc.w3.org/?channels=webrtc

 ---

-# How to get infos, engage or cont,ribute with the WebRTC WG?
+# How to get infos, engage with or contribute to the WebRTC WG?
 ## Contribute
 - Express yourself on current topics processed by the working group
   - Github issues is the way!